openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Best practice
 ===========================================================
-Optimal Omnipod and RileyLink Positioning
+Optimal Omnipod and RileyLink positioning
 ---------------------------------------------------------
 * The antenna used on the RileyLink to communicate with an Omnipod pod is a 433 MHz helical spiral antenna.
-* Due to its construction properties it radiates an omni directional signal like a three dimensional doughnut with the z-axis representing the vertical standing antenna.
+* Due to its construction properties it radiates an omni directional signal like a three-dimensional doughnut with the z-axis representing the vertical standing antenna.
 * This means that there are optimal positions for the RileyLink to be placed, especially during pod activation and deactivation routines.
 * Graphical plot of helical spiral antenna in an omnidirectional pattern